 .NET core and ASP .NET core are two frameworks that have been known to have great performance and flexibility when it comes to scalability.
 Stable, high-efficiency performance is a necessity for microservices infrastructure applications as they have several services running simultaneously.

 When to choose .NET Framework

 Need for ASP.NET Web Forms and Web pages

 Only the .NET framework hosts the ASP.NET Web Forms applications.
-If your program requires you to access the services of ASP .NET web forms applications, it is imperative to choose .NET framework over .NET Core.
+If your program requires you to access the services of ASP .NET web forms applications, it is imperative to choose the .NET framework over .NET Core.
 A similar trend follows for ASP.NET Web pages.

-WF, WCF, WCF Data services
+WF, WCF, WCF Data Services

-.NET framework provides exclusive access to the Windows Workflow Foundation (WF) and the WCF Data services.
+.NET framework provides exclusive access to the Windows Workflow Foundation (WF) and the WCF Data Services.
 The latter was known as ADO.NET data services before.
 An integration of both known as Workflow Services is also available on the .NET Framework exclusively.

 Support for Languages

 Unlike .NET Core, Visual Studio 2017 will support Visual Basic and F# languages.